 Choosing the right constituent relationship management (CRM) platform for your nonprofit organization is a big decision.
-Therefore, having a thorough research process is crucial to making the right choice.
+This means having a thorough research process and a plan for implementing your new technology is crucial to making the right choice.

 There are plenty of CRM options for nonprofits, but only certain platforms will offer the functionalities your specific organization needs to further its work.
 Use these three tips to guide your search for the right CRM.